stolostron/hypershift-addon-operator/docs/supported_versions.md

 Control plane upgrades are driven by the HostedCluster custom resource, while node upgrades are driven by its respective NodePool custom resource.
 Both the HostedCluster and NodePool custom resources expose a `.release` field where the OCP release image can be specified.

 For a cluster to keep fully operational during an upgrade process, control plane and nodes upgrades need to be orchestrated while satisfying [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/) at any time.
-The supported OCP versions are dictated by the running HyperShift Operator [see here](../reference/versioning-support.md) for more details on versioning.
+The supported OCP versions are dictated by the running HyperShift Operator.

 ## Getting Available Upgrade Versions
 HyperShift exposes available upgrades in HostedCluster.Status by bubbling up the status of the ClusterVersion resource inside a hosted cluster.
 This info is purely informational and doesn't determine upgradability, which is dictated by the `.spec.release`.
 This does result in the loss of some of the builtin features and guardrails from CVO like recommendations, allowed upgrade paths, risks, etc. However, this information is still available in the HostedCluster.Status field for consumers to read.